SAD-Enjoyers/SAD_Backend/README.md

    - Enter some **Gmail** address and password that can send email via application.
    - Set values for your PostgreSQL and MongoDB connections, as well as any other required variables.

+4. **configuration**:
+   - Modify the desired parameters in this file.

 ## Database Setup

 ### PostgreSQL